Ukraine’s pipelines are still carrying Russian oil to Europe

 Many energy analysts have said that Russia has maintained its shipments of natural gas through Ukraine to show its reliability as a supplier that fulfills long-term contracts.
 In January 2020, the two nations signed a five-year deal for the amount now moving through Ukraine’s pipelines.

-But Vitrenko doesn’t see it that way.
-“There’s a simpler more straightforward explanation: Russia gets a half-billion to a billion dollars a day for energy exports,” he said.
+But Vitrenko said he doesn’t see it that way.
+“There’s a simpler, more straightforward explanation: Russia gets a half-billion to a billion dollars a day for energy exports,” he said.
 If Russia reduces its exports, “they wouldn’t be able to finance the current war, pay salaries to its soldiers and all the crowds currently supporting Putin.
 It will immediately impact the regime’s support, which is why they don’t want to disrupt this revenue stream.”

 Anders Aslund, a senior fellow at the Stockholm Free World Forum and a longtime expert on Russian affairs, said both countries profit by keeping the gas flowing — Russia by selling the gas at high prices and Ukraine by collecting transit fees.